0xabrar/ProgrammingMethodology/README.md

 this code whom we both can refer to in correct reference was only 13.
 Anyways, don't be lazy.
 Fix this thing, which, in your point of reference, past Abrar was too lazy to fix (aka the Abrar writing this right now).

-Issues:
+Issues
-- assignment3 / side-side collisions don't work
+- assignment3 : side-side collisions don't work
-- other assignments / a lot of other things
+- other assignments : a lot of other things